s9w/dt/readme.md

 w/o draw shadows:    12.0 (-20%) 12.0 (-20%) 12.1 (-20%) 0.730
 w/o draw bunnies:    8.30 (-47%) 8.40 (-47%) 8.90 (-46%) 0.280
 ```
+So you fence the code you want to toggle with `if(dt::zone())` conditionals, tell it where the frame ends with `dt::slice()` and start.

+When `dt::start()` is called, it waits until the next `dt::slice()`, which should usually be directly before or after your `SwapBuffer()`.
+It will then measure baseline i.e. the runtime with all zones enabled for the number of *slices* specified by `dt::set_sample_count(int)` (default is 100).
+After that it will run without the first zone, then without the second and so on.
+When a new zone configuration is started, `dt` does warmup runs before the timing is recorded.
+The number can be set with `dt::set_warmup_runs(int)` and is 10 by default.

+## Results
-The console output can be disabled with `dt::set_report_mode(dt::ReportMode::JustEval);`.
+By default, the results are printed to the console via `printf()`.
+The console output can be disabled with `dt::set_report_mode(dt::ReportMode::JustEval)`.
 Either way the result string is stored in a `std::string` in `dt::result_str`.
 Feel free to take that and print it in `cout`, your favorite logging library, file output etc. Instead of frame times you can also output frames per second with `dt::set_report_time_mode(dt::ReportTimeMode::Fps);`.
 That will output 1000.0/ms_frametime instead, which can be easier to interpret.

 Also the raw results are stored in the `dt::results` object, which is a `std::vector` of this struct (for `float_type`, see below):
 ```c++